– Activities to avoid and change,

 I’d love your feedback on how this works for you

 and any suggestions you might have.

 The primary thought when practicing yoga, walking, sitting or whatever you’re doing in an upright position is:

 Head over pelvis

-I’ve had a number of clients that have trouble getting rid if these headaches because the continue to do headstands.
+I’ve had many clients who have trouble getting rid of these headaches because they continue to do headstands.
 You can get back to them once you’ve gotten the neck stabilized.
-In the meanwhile, or in the long-term, You can use a headstand bench.
+In the meanwhile or in the long-term, you can use a headstand bench.